-Colombia Country Guide
+Colombia Expat Health Insurance Guide

 Once strictly off-limits for all but the most essential travel, Colombia is now enjoying something of a renaissance.
 As the drug-related violence and crime has dropped away due to government initiatives, so tourists have started to rediscover all that Colombia has to offer.